 For an alternative to the Users API, use any HTTP-based authentication mechanism such as:

 - OAuth 2.0 and OpenID Connect which provide federated identity from the provider of your choice.
 Google is an OpenID Connect identity provider.
 There are also several other providers available.
+This sample implements an OAuth 2.0 flow using the Google OAuth Client Library for Java.

 - Firebase Authentication, which provides authentication using username/password and federated identity using Google, Facebook, Twitter, and more.